TopGApps/Recap/README.md

 ## Disclaimers
 > [!WARNING]
 > While we, Recap, do not collect any data from our users, there's nothing stopping Google from collecting YOUR data, so be sure to read *their* privacy policies to be aware of what's going on.
+Read our [`Privacy Policy`](https://github.com/TopGApps/Recap/blob/master/Privacy) for more information about this

 > [!CAUTION]
+> Be sure not to share your API key with anybody else!

+> [!CAUTION]
 > When inputting your personal API key, be aware of the fact that on a free account, your prompts are linked to your identity and are used to train their models.
-Read the Google [`Privacy Policy`](https://github.com/TopGApps/Recap/blob/master/Privacy)

 ## Contributing
 We welcome contributions from the community.
 Please read our [contributing guidelines](CONTRIBUTING.md) for more information.